odan/odan.github.io/_posts/2020-09-04-slim4-programmez.md

 keywords: php slim magazin
 ---

-A new article by Thierry Leriche and me was published today in the french magazine Programmez!.
+A new article by Thierry Leriche-Dessirier and me was published today in the french magazine Programmez!.

 **À la découverte de Slim 4**